Check out our very own free mobile app.

 Campsite reservations are encouraged for Wisconsin State Park campsites, especially for weekend dates May through October and for electric campsites anytime of the year.
 Reservations may be made for camping up to 11 months in advance or as late as two days before the date of occupancy.

-Wisconsin State Parks is running a pilot program for next day reservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot State Parks.
+Wisconsin State Parks is running a pilot program for next day campsite reservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot state parks.